dazamar01/java-react-security/README.md

 # java-react-security
-Implementation of a Java-backend with rest services
+Implementation of a Java-backend with rest services in roder to serve a React App

 #1.
 Hit the services